 With amazing courage and vision, the 140 families of Ahawath Chesed commissioned Henry Fernbach, New York’s first prominent Jewish architect, to design its synagogue, which seated more than 1,400 individuals.
 At its dedication in 1872, Rabbi Adolph Heubsch described the building as “a house of worship in evidence of the high degree of development only possible under a condition of freedom.”

 In 1898 Shaar Hashomayim merged with Ahawath Chesed and became known as Central Synagogue in 1917.
 Though tempted to continue its move northward, in 1913 the Board of Trustees decided to stay on our present site.

 Central Synagogue, designated a New York City Landmark in 1966 and a National Historic Landmark in 1975, is the oldest synagogue in continuous use in New York City and one of the leading Reform congregations in the country.

-Currently, Central Synagogue’s thriving community comprises more than 2,000 member families with more than 200 others actively engaged in worship and social justice work, while awaiting full membership.
+Currently, Central Synagogue’s thriving community comprises 2,600 member families.
 How do I become a member of Central Synagogue?

 Our history includes devastation as well as celebration.
 On August 28, 1998, just as the congregation was preparing for Shabbat worship, a fire was accidentally ignited as workers were concluding a three-year renovation of the building.
 We are grateful that there were no serious injuries, but our synagogue space was devastated.
 The roof and its supports were destroyed and several support beams fell, penetrating the sanctuary floor.
 The choir loft and organ were completely destroyed.
 Our prayer books also were severely damaged and, as our congregation mourned, we buried them the following week in our cemetery.